-Although the heat pump’s temperature is roughly 20°C cooler than other domestic heaters, 30 seconds in a shower at 55°C would still leave you with severe burns, so for those who love their showers to be scolding hot, you won’t be disappointed.
+Although the heat pump’s hot water temperature is roughly 20°C cooler than other domestic heaters, 30 seconds in a shower at 55°C would still leave you with severe burns, so for those who love their showers to be scalding hot, you won’t be disappointed.
 The only difference would be that you’d have to turn up the heat a little, as you’d need a greater volume of hot water than before.

 Upsizing your hot water cylinder

 As the name suggests, a hot water cylinder (or hot water tank) is a reserve of hot water that stands ready for immediate use i.e. when you run a tap, shower or bath.
 Typically, heat from a high-temperature boiler passes into the cylinder via heat exchanger coils.
 The problem arises when the boiler is replaced with a low temperature-efficient heat pump.
 The lower differential (the temperature difference between the flow and return) means that less heat will pass through the coils – the heat pump will think it’s doing its job without delivering enough heat, so the temperature in the cylinder won’t reach the desired level.

 The solution to this is to replace your current cylinder with one that is designed for hot water from a heat pump.
 Just like with your emitter system, the main difference with heat pump-specific cylinders is that they have a much larger coil capacity, so there’s an increased surface area for the heat to transfer through the coils and warm the water in the cylinder.

 If there’s a demand for both hot water and space heating at the same time, the heat pump will assume that the hot water is urgent, and leave your space heating until after the hot water cylinder reaches the desired temperature.